cerebrate/wabash/README.md

 to install the wabashd pseudo-daemon.
 This works together with wabash.exe for Windows to keep your WSL session going.
 If that's not installed, wabash plain won't work. **Note that if you have been using a previous version of wabash using wabashd version 1, you must update to the supplied latest version of the .deb package.**

-If you intend to use the service-starting functionality of wabashd, you must edit your /etc/sudoers file with _visudo_ , to include the line:
+## WIf you intend to use the service-starting functionality of wabashd, you must edit your /etc/sudoers file with _visudo_ , to include the line:

     ALL ALL = (root) NOPASSWD: /usr/sbin/service